philotas/django-rpx-plus/README.md

         # Sets the language of the sign-in interface for *ONLY* the popup and the embedded
         # widget.
 For the valid language options, see the 'Sign-In Interface Localization'
         # section of https://rpxnow.com/docs.
 If not specified, defaults to 'en'.
+        # NOTE: You can override this setting in the request object like:
+        #       request.RPX_LANGUAGE_PREFERENCE = 'fr'
+        #       Setting RPX_LANGUAGE_PREFERENCE in request is helpful if different visitors
+        #       have different language settings.
         #RPX_LANGUAGE_PREFERENCE = 'en'

         # If it is the first time a user logs into your site through RPX, we will send